France loses 19-14 to Tonga but into quarters

 WELLINGTON, New Zealand(AP) Vincent Clerc's last-ditch try secured for France a World Cup quarterfinal spot despite an upset 19-14 loss to Tonga in a bruising encounter on Saturday night.

-Tonga dominated a disheveled France and led 19-9 until Clerc's fifth try of the tournament - clinically taken in the right corner - deep in stoppage time.
+Tonga dominated a disheveled France team and led 19-9 until Clerc's fifth try of the tournament - clinically taken in the right corner - deep in stoppage time.
 But the Tongans failed to score the four tries they needed for a bonus point to reach the quarterfinals for the first time.

 Because France lost by less than eight points it got the bonus point it needed to ensure second place in Pool A, regardless of whether Canada causes an upset against New Zealand on Sunday on the same ground.